HanneMaes/Tyler-homescreen/README.md

 Between 22:00 and 08:00 the **Go to sleep** tile appears.

 During sleep mode:
-- A button is show to quickly toggle the flashlight/torch.
+- A button is shown to quickly toggle the flashlight/torch.
 - Screen brightness is set to the lowest, auto brightness is turned off.
 - Do not disturb is turned on.
 - Wifi is disabled.